-If a certified member wishes to requests a certification upgrade before his/her certification renewal date, the fee must be included with the application.
-When a certified member submits an application for a certification upgrade when his/her existing certification has expired, the late fee will be applied to the normal certification upgrade fee.
+If a certified member wishes to request a certification upgrade before his/her certification renewal date, the fee must be included with the application.

+When a certified member applies for a certification upgrade when his/her existing certification has expired, the late fee will be applied to the normal certification upgrade fee.